 Sole Trader/Building Partnership Guidance Notes On CDM 2015

-The Construction (Design & Management) Regulations have been revised again.
-The relevant construction regulations for sole traders and building partnerships are CDM 2015.
-This came into force on 6th April 2015.
+The Construction (Design & Management) Regulations CDM 2015 are relevant for sole traders and building partnerships

-• For commercial projects, the client will now be responsible for all site activities.
+• For commercial projects, the client is responsible for all site activities.

-• All projects will require a Principal Designer to ensure health and safety is organised pre-start.
+• All projects require a Principal Designer to ensure that health and safety is organised pre-start.

-• Every project will have an appointed Principal Contractor to manage all site works.
+• Every project must have an appointed Principal Contractor to manage all site works.

-We have written these guidance notes especially for smaller builders in response to the HSE’s announcement that they will be continuing to target the smaller building contractor.
-It is acknowledged that smaller builders have statistically more accidents, so the HSE inspectors are actively paying more attention to this sector.
+We have written these guidance notes especially for smaller builders.
+It is acknowledged that smaller builders have statistically more accidents, so the HSE inspectors actively pay attention to this sector.

-These guidance notes have been written to give building sole traders and partnerships useful information on compliance, with particular regard to those issues that the HSE inspectors have announced they will always look for.
+These guidance notes have been written to give building sole traders and partnerships useful information on compliance, with particular regard to those issues that the HSE inspectors say they will always look for.